arshad-yaseen/monacopilot/README.md

 | fill-in-the-middle | Indicates that the cursor is positioned within the existing text.
 In this mode, the AI will generate content to be inserted at the cursor position.                 |
 | completion         | Indicates that the cursor is at the end of the existing text.
 In this mode, the AI will generate content to continue or complete the text from the cursor position. |

-The customPrompt function should return an object with two properties:
+The `customPrompt` function should return an object with two properties:

 | Property | Type   | Description                                           |
 | -------- | ------ | ----------------------------------------------------- |
 | system   | string | A string representing the system prompt for the model |
 | user     | string | A string representing the user prompt for the model   |

+For additional `completionMetadata` needs, please [open an issue](https://github.com/arshad-yaseen/monacopilot/issues/new).

 #### Example